 New York Mercedes Car Accident Lawyer

-- The defendant had a duty of care.
-New York law requires drivers to operate their vehicles in a prudent manner in order to avoid putting others at risk.
+- Defendant had a duty of care.
+New York law requires that individuals operate their vehicles in a cautious manner in order to avoid putting others at risk.
 Thus, when a driver gets behind the wheel and drives his or her car, the driver owes you and all other drivers and pedestrians a duty of care.

 - Defendant breached his duty of care.
 With car accidents a finding of a breach of duty of care is often based on speeding, driving while drunk, running a red light, failing to stop at a stop sign, using a mobile phone while driving, changing lanes recklessly, and making illegal turns.
 In other words, if a driver violated a traffic law, then that driver breached his or her duty of care.

 - You suffered injuries.
 In order to have a valid negligence claim following a car accident, you must show that you suffered an injury and that the injury was caused by the accident.
 The injury must be serious.
 Minor scrapes and bruises that only require a limited amount of medical attention may not be enough for a personal injury law suit.
 On the other hand it is important to understand that not all serious injuries are immediately obvious.
 For example, symptoms of brain injuries may not appear hours or days after the accident.
 Thus, it is important to see a medical professional after a car accident even if you are unsure as to the extent of your injuries.

 - Link between the breach and your injuries.
 There must be a connection between the other person’s negligence and your injuries.
 If the person’s recklessness caused the accident and you were injured in the accident, then a link exists.

 If the negligence of another driver caused the Mercedes car accident that resulted in your injuries, the types of compensation that you may be able to recover include: